“Is My Spouse Manipulative?” Know The Signs Of A Controlling Wife

 Addressing signs of a controlling wife with online therapy

-Couples counseling is also an option; you and your wife can work together to improve your marriage from your home.
+Couples counseling is also an option; you and your wife can work together to improve your marriage from your home, as you improve the way you listen to each other.
 Online counseling removes many barriers to accessing therapy, including traveling to a physical office or being restricted to nearby therapists only.
 Online therapists use the same evidence-based techniques as traditional therapists, which are just as effective when administered online.

 Takeaway

-If you're feeling controlled by your wife, the first step is to evaluate the level of controlling behavior.
+If you're feeling that your life is being controlled by your wife, the first step is to evaluate the level of controlling behavior.
 If she is threatening, hurting, isolating, or monitoring you, you should strongly consider leaving the relationship.
 If her behavior is less severe, you can improve the situation by working on your assertiveness, developing your self-esteem, and working with your wife to increase the quality of communication in your marriage.
+When you can both listen to each other in a neutral setting, it may benefit the relationship.

 How do I know if my wife is too controlling?

-Many signs will tell your wife is too controlling.
-For instance, you may notice her dictating your choices, isolating you from friends and family, or consistently criticizing your decisions.
-Additionally, she could constantly check on you even the littlest thing such as your whereabouts, making you feel suffocated.
+Many signs will tell if you have a controlling wife.
+For instance, you may notice her dictating how you live your life.
+She is constantly overriding your choices, constantly criticizing your decisions, limiting your interactions with friends and family, or forbidding you to form friendships as a whole.
+Additionally, she could constantly check on you even the littlest thing such as your whereabouts, making you feel suffocated while still not trying to listen to you.
 If you find yourself constantly walking on eggshells or feeling guilty for asserting your needs, these are red flags that should not be ignored.
+It's important to point out that everyone faces challenges in their relationships, but a healthy relationship should not leave you feeling constantly controlled.

 What is an example of a controlling spouse?